 - 1 tube each red and green decorating frosting

 - In a large bowl, beat eggs and egg yolks until slightly thickened.
 Gradually add sugar, beating until thick and lemon-colored.
 Combine flour and baking powder; gradually add to egg mixture with milk and butter, beating well after each addition.
 (Batter will be thick).

-- Spread evenly into a greased and floured 15-in. x 10-in. x 1-in. baking pan.
-Bake at 350° for 12-15 minutes or until a toothpick inserted near the center comes out clean.
+- Spread evenly into a greased and floured 15x10x1-in. baking pan.
+Bake at 350° for 12-15 minutes or until a toothpick inserted in the center comes out clean.

 - Cool for 10 minutes before inverting onto a wire rack to cool completely.
 Cut a thin slice off each side of cake.
 Cut cake into 1-1/4-in. squares.
 Freeze cakes.

 - In a large saucepan, combine the sugar, water and cream of tartar.
 Bring to a boil, without stirring, until a candy thermometer reads 226°.
 Cool to 100°; beat in confectioners' sugar until smooth.